rubberduck-ai/rubberduck-vscode/doc/rubberduck-templates.md

 - `engineVersion`: Must be 0 for now.
 Warning: we might make breaking changes to the template format while we are on version 0.
 - `label`: Short description of the conversation type.
 It will be displayed when you run the "Rubberduck: Start Custom Chat… 💬" command.
 - `description`: Longer description of the conversation type.
 It will be displayed when you run the "Rubberduck: Start Custom Chat… 💬" command.
+- `tags`: An optional list of tags that can be used to filter the conversation types in the "Rubberduck: Start Custom Chat… 💬" command.
+Defaults to `[]`.
 - `header`: The header that is shown in the Rubberduck side panel for conversations of this type.
 It has 3 properties:
   - `title`: The title of the conversation.
 It will be shown in the Rubberduck side panel.
 You can use [template variables](#variables) here with `{{variableName}}`.
   - `useFirstMessageAsTitle`: An optional boolean value.
 Defaults to `false`.
 If it is `true`, the first message of the conversation will be used as the title once there is a message.